cassiomolin/tasks-rest-api/README.md

 ## Client application

-A client application written in Angular 4.x is shipped with the main application.
-The [release artifacts][frontend releases] are downloaded during the build, packed and released as part of the main application.
+A client application written in **Angular** and **TypeScript** is shipped with the main application.

+The [client application artifacts][frontend releases] are downloaded during the build, packed and released as part of the main application.
+For the source code, refer to the [`tasks-frontend-angular`][frontend project] project.

-To use the client application, browse to `http://localhost:8080`:
+The client application is available at `http://localhost:8080`:

 <img src="src/main/doc/frontend.png" width="600">

-For the client application source code, refer to the [`tasks-frontend-angular`][frontend project] project.

 [Postman]: https://www.getpostman.com/
 [postman GitHub directory]: https://github.com/cassiomolin/tasks-springboot-jersey/tree/master/src/main/postman